Linkage Projects

 2. Update RMS profile

-Each CI and Partner Investigator (PI) must obtain access to RMS and update profile information (see RMS information)
+Each CI and Partner Investigator (PI) must obtain access to RMS and update their profile information (see RMS information)

 3. Review documentation